janclemenslab/das/docs/quickstart_bird.md

 # Quick start tutorial (bird)
-This quick start tutorial walks through all steps required to make _DAS_ work with your data, using a recording of fly song as an example.
+This quick start tutorial walks through all steps required to make _DAS_ work with your data, using a recording of zebra finch song as an example.
 A comprehensive documentation of all menus and options can be found in the [GUI documentation](/tutorials_gui/tutorials_gui).

-In the tutorial, we will train _DAS_ using an iterative and adaptive protocol that allows to quickly create a large dataset of annotations: Annotate a few song events, fast-train a network on those annotations, and then use that network to predict new annotations on a larger part of the recording.
+In the tutorial, we will train _DAS_ using an iterative and adaptive protocol that allows to quickly create a large dataset of annotations: Annotate a few syllable renditions, fast-train a network on those annotations, and then use that network to predict new annotations on a larger part of the recording.
 These first predictions require manually correction, but correcting is typically much faster than annotating everything from scratch.
 This correct-train-predict cycle is then repeated with ever larger datasets until network performance is satisfactory.

 ## Download example data
-To follow the tutorial, download and open this [audio file](https://github.com/janclemenslab/DAS/releases/download/data/Dmel_male.wav).
-The recording is of a _Drosophila melanogaster_ male courting a female, recorded by David Stern (Janelia, part of [this dataset](https://www.janelia.org/lab/stern-lab/tools-reagents-data)).
+To follow the tutorial, download and open this [audio file](https://github.com/janclemenslab/DAS/releases/download/data/birdname_130519_110831.1.wav).
+The recording is of a Zebra finch male, recorded by Jack Goffinet et al. (part of [this dataset](https://research.repository.duke.edu/concern/datasets/9k41zf38g)).
 We will walk through loading, annotating, training and predicting using this file as an example.

 ## Start the GUI